w3c/spec-prod/docs/examples.md

 ## Multiple specs in same repository

-If you've multiple documents in the same repository, you can provide source-destination pairs to build, validate and deploy each one separately.
+If you maintain multiple documents in the same repository, you can provide source-destination pairs to build, validate and deploy each one separately.

 ```yaml
 # Create a file called .github/workflows/auto-publish.yml